Japan

 Student Visa

-For enrollment at Japanese universities, language schools, vocational schools, or other educational institutions.
-Allows limited part-time work (up to 28 hours/week with permission).
-Valid for the duration of the study program.
+For enrollment in Japanese universities, vocational schools, or language institutions.
+Part-time work permitted up to 28 hours/week with permission.

 Highlights